-Use the Equity Adjustment pay action process only if there is an updated position description.
-If the position description is outdated and needs to be changed in order to accurately reflect the duties of the position, instead follow the Expansion of Duties process described elsewhere in this Handbook.
+The equity adjustment pay action process is used only if there is an updated position description.
+If the position description is outdated and needs to be changed in order to accurately reflect the duties of the position, the expansion of duties process described elsewhere in this Handbook will be used instead.